 - A government body – The city, county, or state might be liable for your accident-related injuries if the crash occurred due to poor road maintenance, including a failure to clear snow or ice promptly.
 Proving that a government body bears liability for the collision entails demonstrating that they did not address an issue they knew or should have known was dangerous.
 Alternatively, you must show that the government body created or worsened the hazardous condition.

 - The trucker – All drivers in New York are responsible for taking precautions to avoid dangerous roadway conditions.
 Furthermore, federal and state law requires commercial drivers, in particular, to exercise extreme caution in inclement weather.
 They must not operate their vehicles unless they can do so safely.
 If a truck driver loses control of their vehicle because they didn’t avoid dangerous road imperfections or snowy weather, they can be held responsible for failing to take reasonable precautions.

 - The trucking company – Trucking companies often bear responsibility for the actions of their employees when they are on the clock.
 As such, they may be liable for any negligent acts the trucker has committed within the scope of the business.
 The company may also bear responsibility if poor maintenance or unrealistic delivery deadlines contributed to the collision.

-- Another motorist – Because all motorists must use reasonable care when operating their vehicles in poor road conditions, the failure to do so can make them liable for a truck accident.
+- Another motorist – Because all motorists must use reasonable care when operating their vehicles in poor road conditions, failing to be careful can make them liable for a truck accident.
 If a driver loses control of their car and causes a trucker to overreact to their mistake, both drivers may bear responsibility for the accident.